-The auditor's remuneration for year 2023 amounted to EUR 76 thousand and was recorded under the heading "Other operating expenses" in the accompanying statements of profit or loss and other comprehensive income.
+The auditor's remuneration for year 2024 amounted to EUR 90 thousand, of which EUR 43 thousand was for the audit of the financial statements of the year ended December 31st, 2024 and EUR 47 thousand corresponded to other services.
+They were recorded under the heading "Other operating expenses" in the accompanying statements of profit or loss and other comprehensive income.